The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: The Covariogram Problem and irreducibility of

 has a solution $u$ in the class of distributions with support contained in $K$.
 Here $\fou{u}=f$ and~\eqref{differential_problem} has to be understood in the sense of distributions.
 The Theorem of supports for convolutions~\cite[Theorem~4.3.3]{Hormander-1983} and elementary considerations imply that if a solution $u$ to~\eqref{differential_problem} exists then its support is $K$.

 A particular instance of this problem has received much attention.
 When $P(\ze)=\ze_1^2+\dots+\ze_n^2-c$, for some $c>0$, \eqref{differential_problem} becomes

 ($\nu$ denotes the exterior normal to $\pa K$).
 Let $E\subset\R^n$ be a bounded simply connected Lipschitz domain.
-The Pompeiu problem is a conjecture asserting that there exists a non-zero continuous function $f:\R^n\to\R$ such that
+The Pompeiu Problem is a conjecture asserting that there exists a nonzero continuous function $f:\R^n\to\R$ such that

 only when $E$ is a ball.
-It is known that the Pompeiu problem is equivalent to proving that a solution to~\eqref{schiffer_conj} exists for some $c>0$ only if $K$ is a ball (see Berenstein~\cite{Berenstein-1980}).
+It is known that the Pompeiu Problem is equivalent to proving that a solution to~\eqref{schiffer_conj} (with $K$ replaced by $E$) exists for some $c>0$ only if $E$ is a ball (see Berenstein~\cite{Berenstein-1980}).
 Up to our knowledge these problems are still open.

 The example of a ball implies that the irreducibility condition is not necessary for determination by covariogram.
 Indeed, when $K$ is a ball a solution to~\eqref{schiffer_conj} exists and $\fou{1_K}$ factors.
 On the other hand, in any dimension a ball $K$ is uniquely determined by $g_K$, as Theorem~\ref{teo_radial_symmetry} implies.